 After about two years of preparations and consultations, which were led by the European Commission, in October 2009 during the Swedish Presidency the Council of the European Union confirmed the creation of the SBSR.
 In 2011 Poland, during its Presidency, initiated the process to update the strategy, which was completed at the beginning of 2013.
 The updating process made the structure of the action plan for the strategy more specific and clearer, the roles of various parties were laid out, and concrete indicators to measure progress were set.
 From 2014–2015, the SBSR was updated for the second time with an aim to consider issues that are equally important to all countries in the region and thereby, ensure better functioning of the strategy.

-The SBSR is the EU’s first macroregional strategy; the EU Strategy for the Danube Region and the EU Strategy for the Adriatic and Ionian Region were later compiled using it as an example.
-The SBSR is unique because it concerns not only various countries and regions, but also many different parties, from state institutions to the private sector and from universities to non-profit associations.
+The SBSR is the EU’s first macroregional strategy; the EU Strategy for the Danube Region, the EU Strategy for the Adriatic and Ionian Region and the Strategy for Alpine region were later compiled using it as an example.

 The Strategy for the Baltic Sea Region has three main goals: